 - Candidates must complete the “National TSA Officer Candidate Application” and the “National TSA Officer Candidate Agreement Form” from the application packet.
-Scan the documents, along with a one-page resume and a color, digital photo (jpg) of yourself in official attire, to your state advisor by the suggested date of April 3, 2019 (postmarked).
+Scan the documents, along with a one-page resume and a color, digital photo (JPG format) of yourself in official attire, to your state advisor by the suggested date of April 3, 2020 (postmarked).
 If you send your application by U.S. mail, you must also send the document electronically to your state advisor, along with the color, digital photo of yourself.

 - State advisors are responsible for selecting a screening committee to check each candidate’s qualifications, and to interview the candidate for the purpose of determining his or her capabilities to serve as a national TSA officer in his or her desired office.
-After screening and approving the application, either the state advisor or the candidate needs to scan and email or send by U.S. mail the candidate’s forms to Suzy Orr at national TSA by May 3, 2019 (postmarked).
-If there is no state advisor from a candidate’s state, the candidate should send the forms directly to national TSA by May 3, 2019 (postmarked).
+After screening and approving the application, either the state advisor or the candidate needs to scan and email or send by U.S. mail the candidate’s forms to Suzy Orr at national TSA by May 4, 2020 (postmarked).
+If there is no state advisor from a candidate’s state, the candidate should send the forms directly to national TSA by May 4, 2020 (postmarked).
 In addition to the application, a color, digital photo (JPG format) of the candidate dressed in official TSA attire must be sent electronically to Mrs. Orr.
-This photo will be used in the National TSA conference program.
+This photo will be used in the National TSA Conference program.

 - The information provided, along with your photo, becomes property of national TSA and may be published in print or electronic format.

-- Candidates must attend the national officer candidate orientation meeting at the national TSA conference on Friday, June 28, 2019 from 3–4 p.m. at the Gaylord National Resort and Convention Center, 201 Waterfront Street, National Harbor, MD 20745.
+- Candidates must attend the national officer candidate orientation meeting at the National TSA Conference on Saturday, June 27, 2020 from 3–4 p.m. at the Gaylord Opryland Resort in Nashville, TN.
 Candidates may bring one adult guest to this meeting, or the candidate may attend alone.
 No other persons may attend this meeting.
 (Please do not wear official TSA attire to this meeting.)